-Listed below are some of the key areas that you may need to consider this year-end, both in planning for the rest of 2022 and looking forward into 2023 and beyond:-
+Listed below are some of the key areas that you may need to consider this year-end, both in planning for the rest of 2023 and looking forward into 2024 and beyond:-

-- From 1 July 2021 the annual concessional and non-concessional contribution caps rose from \$25,000 to \$27,500 and from \$100,000 to \$110,000 respectively.
-These higher caps will also apply in 2022-23. - From 1 July 2022 the \$450 per month threshold for an employees' salary and wages to count towards their entitlement to the superannuation guarantee will be removed.
-The 10.5% superannuation guarantee will therefore apply on every dollar of an employees' earnings. - A \$1.7m pension transfer balance cap applies per member and the earnings therefrom will continue to be tax free, however earnings on funds in excess of the \$1.7 million cap will be subject to tax at 15% (if retained in superannuation).
-This cap remains the same in 2022-23. - Fund earnings attributable to Transition to Retirement Income Streams ("TRIS") are taxed at 15% rather than being tax free (which has been the rule since 1 July 2017).
+- The annual concessional and non-concessional contribution caps are \$27,500 and \$110,000 respectively.
+These caps will also apply in 2023-24. - The 11.0% superannuation guarantee applies from the first dollar of an employees earnings up to \$62,270 per quarter. - A \$1.7m pension transfer balance cap applies per member and the earnings therefrom will continue to be tax free, however earnings on funds in excess of the \$1.7 million cap will be subject to tax at 15% (if retained in superannuation).
+This cap increases to \$1.9m from 1 July 2023. - Fund earnings attributable to Transition to Retirement Income Streams ("TRIS") are taxed at 15% rather than being tax free (which has been the rule since 1 July 2017).

-- Some superannuation fund clearing houses will close off their year end processing well before 30 June.
+- Some superannuation fund clearing houses will close off their year-end processing well before 30 June.
 This will mean that they may not accept your contributions if paid after those close off dates.
 Please check with your superannuation clearing house to ensure you meet their deadline.
-Some are as early as 14 June 2022. - Individuals are able to save for their first home deposit by making voluntary contributions into their super fund of up to \$15,000 per year (max. of \$30,000 in total).
+Some are as early as 16 June 2023. - Individuals can save for their first home deposit by making voluntary contributions into their super fund of up to \$15,000 per year (max. of \$30,000 in total).
 Contributions and deemed earnings can then be withdrawn (from 1 July 2018) for a first home deposit.
-From 1 July 2022, the amount of eligible contributions that can count towards your maximum releasable amount across all years will increase from \$30,000 to \$50,000.
-The amount of eligible contributions that can count towards this total for each financial year will remain at \$15,000. - A person aged 65 or over can make a "Downsizer" contribution into their super fund of up to \$300,000 from the proceeds of selling their home (a couple can therefore contribute \$600k into super).
+From 1 July 2022, the amount of eligible contributions that can count towards your maximum releasable amount across all years has increased to \$50,000.
+The amount of eligible contributions that can count towards this total for each financial year will remain at \$15,000. - A person aged 55 or over (previously aged 60 and over) can make a "Downsizer" contribution into their super fund of up to \$300,000 from the proceeds of selling their home (a couple can therefore contribute \$600k into super).
 These contributions are not subject to the normal contribution limits described below.
-From 1 July 2022 the eligible age drops to those 60 and older.
 Certain conditions apply and you should check with us to see if this is suitable for you. - The "work test" still applies to some contributions.
 To meet the work test, you must be gainfully employed for at least 40 hours during a consecutive 30-day period in the financial year in which the contributions are made.
 This is an annual test.
 This means once you meet this test you can make contributions for the entire financial year.
-Gainfully employed means employed or self-employed for gain or reward in any business, trade, profession, vocation, calling, occupation or employment.
-For contributions made up to 30 June 2022, the work test only applies to those people aged 67 or older. - Carry forward concessions still apply allowing you to utilise previously unused concessional contribution caps going back in some cases up to five years.
+Gainfully employed means employed or self-employed for gain or reward in any business, trade, profession, vocation, calling, occupation, or employment.
+For contributions made on or after 1 July 2022, the work test only applies to those people aged between 67 and 75 who are claiming a tax deduction for personal, concessional superannuation contributions. - Carry forward concessions still apply allowing you to utilise previously unused concessional contribution caps going back in some cases up to five years.
 See further details below at 21 (C). - Bring forward concessions also apply to utilise previously unused non-concessional contribution caps going back up to three years.
-See further details below at 21 (f).
+See further details below at 21 (F).